 The Board has structured itself in a manner that it believes allows it to effectively perform its oversight function.
-The Board is comprised of three Independent Trustees - Messrs.
-David A. Massart, Leonard M. Rush and David M. Swanson - and one Interested Trustee - Mr. Robert J. Kern.
+The Board is comprised of three Trustees that are not considered to be "interested persons" of the Trust, as defined in the 1940 Act ("Independent Trustees") - Messrs.
+David A. Massart, Leonard M. Rush and David M. Swanson - and one Trustee that is considered an "interested person" as defined in the 1940 Act ("Interested Trustee") - Mr. Robert J. Kern.
 Accordingly, 75% of the members of the Board are Independent Trustees, who are Trustees that are not affiliated with any investment adviser to the Trust or their respective affiliates or other service providers to the Trust or any Trust series.
-The Board has established three standing committees, an Audit Committee, a Nominating Committee and a Valuation Committee, which are discussed in greater detail under "Board Committees" below.
-Each of the Audit Committee and the Nominating Committee are comprised entirely of Independent Trustees.
+The Board has established three standing committees, an Audit Committee, a Nominating & Governance Committee and a Valuation Committee, which are discussed in greater detail under "Board Committees" below.
+Each of the Audit Committee and the Nominating & Governance Committee are comprised entirely of Independent Trustees.
 The Independent Trustees have engaged independent counsel to advise them on matters relating to their responsibilities in connection with the Trust.

-The Trust's Chairman, Mr. Kern, is an "interested person" of the Trust, as defined by the 1940 Act, by virtue of the fact that he was a board member of Quasar Distributors, LLC, which acts as principal underwriter to many of the Trust's underlying funds.
-Mr. Kern also serves as an Executive Vice
+The Trust's Chairman, Mr. Kern, is an "interested person" of the Trust, as defined by the 1940 Act, by virtue of the fact that he served as a board member of Quasar Distributors, LLC, which acts as principal underwriter to many of the Trust's underlying funds.

-President of the Administrator.
 The Independent Trustees have appointed Leonard M. Rush as lead Independent Trustee, with the responsibilities to coordinate activities of the Independent Trustees, act as a liaison with the Trust's service providers, officers, legal counsel, and other Trustees between meetings, help to set Board meeting agendas, and serve as chair during executive sessions of the Independent Trustees.

-In accordance with the fund governance standards prescribed by the SEC under the 1940 Act, the Independent Trustees on the Nominating Committee select and nominate all candidates for Independent Trustee positions.
+In accordance with the fund governance standards prescribed by the SEC under the 1940 Act, the Independent Trustees on the Nominating & Governance Committee select and nominate all candidates for Independent Trustee positions.
 Each Trustee was appointed to serve on the Board because of his experience, qualifications, attributes and skills as set forth in the subsection "Trustee Qualifications" below.

-The Board reviews its structure regularly in light of the characteristics and circumstances of the Trust, including: the unaffiliated nature of each investment adviser; the number of funds that comprise the Trust; the variety of asset classes that those funds reflect; the net assets of the Trust; the committee structure of the Trust; and the independent distribution arrangements of each of the Trust's underlying funds.
+The Board reviews its structure regularly in light of the characteristics and circumstances of the Trust, including: the affiliated or unaffiliated nature of each investment adviser; the number of funds that comprise the Trust; the variety of asset classes that those funds reflect; the net assets of the Trust; the committee structure of the Trust; and the independent distribution arrangements of each of the Trust's underlying funds.

-The Board has determined that the appointment of a lead Independent Trustee and the function and composition of the Audit Committee and the Nominating Committee are appropriate means to address any potential conflicts of interest that may arise from the Chairman's status as an Interested Trustee.
-In addition, the inclusion of all Independent Trustees as members of the Audit Committee and the Nominating Committee allows all such Trustees to participate in the full range of the Board's oversight duties, including oversight of risk management processes discussed below.
+The Board has determined that the appointment of a lead Independent Trustee and the function and composition of the Audit Committee and the Nominating & Governance Committee are appropriate means to address any potential conflicts of interest that may arise from the Chairman's status as an Interested Trustee.
+In addition, the inclusion of all Independent Trustees as members of the Audit Committee and the Nominating & Governance Committee allows all such Trustees to participate in the full range of the Board's oversight duties, including oversight of risk management processes discussed below.
 Given the composition of the Board and the function and composition of its various committees as described above, the Trust has determined that the Board's leadership structure is appropriate.